squidfunk/mkdocs-material/docs/setup/setting-up-site-analytics.md

 # Setting up site analytics

-As with any other service that is offered on the web, understanding how your documentation is actually used can be an essential success factor.
+As with any other service offered on the web, understanding how your project documentation is actually used can be an essential success factor.
 While Material for MkDocs natively integrates with [Google Analytics][1], [other analytics services][2] can be used, too.